mattsouth/xnat-modules/README.md

 # XNAT Modules

-Some XNAT v1.6 customisation modules.
+XNAT v1.6 customisation modules from the DPUK project.

 To use (on linux or osx):
  - clone this project: ``git clone https://github.com/mattsouth/xnat-modules``
  - ``cd xnat-modules``
  - (optional) customise the module to your requirements
  - build module: e.g. ``./build.sh xnat-ribbon`` will create xnat-ribbon.jar
- - place the resulting jar file into your XNAT's modules folder and rebuild
+ - place the resulting jar file into your XNAT's modules folder and rebuild/deploy the XNAT war

 ## XNAT Ribbon